 Inspect the inside of the access panel

+If you find broken wires or chewed insulation and can safely handle electrical repairs, discharge the capacitor first (Photo 4).
 Then repair the wires and clean out the nest.
 Otherwise, call a pro.

 Replace the start/run capacitor(s)

 All A/C units have at least one capacitor.
 The capacitor stores electricity and releases it during compressor and condenser fan startup to give both motors an extra jolt of power.
 And it smooths out voltage fluctuations to protect the compressor and condenser fan motor from damage.

 Capacitors can degrade slowly, providing less startup power over time.
 Or they can fail in an instant.
 Gradual capacitor failure can go unnoticed for a long time, stressing the compressor and condenser fan motor windings, resulting in their early failure.
 Since capacitors are cheap, it pays to proactively replace yours about every five years.